PolandCode/activate-win/README.md

 Paste the script into a .txt file

-Rename the .txt to .bat
+Change the file extension to .bat

 Run the .bat file as an administrator